If you have a large

-forming hosta, odds are that it has the species, Hosta sieboldiana, somewhere in its history.
-Perhaps the classic
+forming hosta, odds are that it has 'Sieboldiana', somewhere in its

 will be about 24 inches high and over 60 inches wide at

 maturity.
-They will have near white flowers with a pale lavender
+It will have near white flowers with a pale lavender

-mid-tepal stripe in late June to mid July.
+mid-tepal stripe from late June into mid-July.
 The leaves are

 broadly ovate, with thick substance and are heavily corrugated.

-The foliage is blue-green in the spring due to a waxy cover on
+It emerges blue-green in the spring due to a waxy cover or bloom on

 the leaf.
-This usually melts away as the summer progresses
+However, the wax may melt away as the summer progresses

-resulting in a green colored leaf by fall.
+resulting in a dark green colored leaf by fall.

-characteristics of this species.
-The true species forms that he
+characteristics of 'Sieboldiana'.
+The true forms that he

-has observed do not always conform to those of Hosta sieboldiana 'Elegans'.
+has observed do not always match those of

 not as blue and form clusters of flowers that are less dense